Living-Technologies/OrgaSegment/README.md

 ### **App usage:**
 * Select correct configuration (app configuration is managed in ./conf/app.conf)
-* Click Interference for organoid prediction and/or Track for organoid segmentation tracking over time
+* Click Inference for organoid prediction and/or Track for organoid segmentation tracking over time
 * Select folder with brightfield microscopy images (currently only JPEG / JPG supported)
 * Set tracking settings (if applicable)
 * Run